johnnywoo/beholder/README.md

 Global settings may be provided at the top level of the config.
 It is done in form of a command.

-`from` buffers are used when Beholder cannot process incoming messages quickly enough.
-These buffers hold incoming messages while Beholder is reloading.
-Every source has its own buffer; if you are listening on two different TCP ports, Beholder will create a separate buffer for each of those ports.

-    from_internal_log_buffer_messages_count 1000;
-    from_tcp_buffer_messages_count 1000;
-    from_udp_buffer_messages_count 1000;

-`to` buffers hold messages to be written to a destination.
-If a destination cannot accept new data quickly enough, Beholder will put it into a buffer.
-When the buffer is full, old messages are deleted to make space for new ones.
-Every destination has its own buffer; if you are writing messages into two different files, Beholder will create a separate buffer for each of those files.

-    to_file_buffer_messages_count 1000;
-    to_shell_buffer_messages_count 1000;
-    to_tcp_buffer_messages_count 1000;
-    to_udp_buffer_messages_count 1000;

 Beholder periodically initiates JVM garbage collection in order to keep memory footprint as low as possible.
 Because messages are processed using lots of short-lived objects, by default we initiate GC every 5 seconds.
 This can be changed using `extra_gc_interval_seconds` config option.
 If you don't want this behaviour,